 Step One: Buy Your Meat in Bulk

-By bulk, I don't mean that you have to go out and buy a side of beef (and if you don't have room for it, please don't).
-In fact, sides of beef usually come frozen and packaged, and you have to buy fresh meat in order for this method to work.
+Buying in bulk, doesn't necessarily mean that you have to go out and buy a side of beef (and if you don't have room for it, please don't).
+In fact, sides of beef usually come frozen and already packaged, and you have to buy fresh meat in order for this method to work.

 One great way to save on meat and seafood is with a Costco or Sam's Club membership.
 The annual fee more than pays for itself in savings on food over a year's time.
 Of course, this isn't the case if you overbuy or buy too much of the wrong things (too much fresh produce, gigantic pies, and thousand-count boxes of batteries, for example).
 But if you buy wisely, you can save a lot of money on your food budget.